-No person will sell or offer for sale within school buildings or on school property any articles or services or solicit contributions except those approved by the superintendent or the Board.
-This policy does not prohibit any school fundraising activity authorized by school administration.
+No person may sell or offer for sale within school buildings or on school property any articles or services or solicit contributions except those approved by the superintendent or the Board.
+Solicitations of political contributions from a District employee are prohibited while the employee is performing official duties or in areas of a public building where official business is transacted or conducted.
+This policy does not prohibit any school fundraising activity authorized by the superintendent or other appropriate building administrator.

 Salespeople representing educational companies may be granted the opportunity to speak to teachers by making arrangements through the principal's office.
-Such appointments will not interfere with the classroom work of the teacher.
+Such appointments must not interfere with the classroom work of the teachers.

-The school directory or lists of students and staff will not be made available to any outside person or agency for a profit making purpose.
+The school directory or lists of students are not made available to any outside person or agency for a profit-making purpose.